Don Shave's Ancestral Family Tree

 Marriage22 November 1682He and Sophia Dorothea, of Brunswick and Luneburg, were married on 22 November 1682.
 As mother of George II through an arranged marriage of state, Sophia is best remembered for her alleged affair with Philip Christoph von Königsmarck-she was imprisoned in the Castle of Ahlden for the last thirty y

-Death11 June 1727He died on 11 June 1727 at age 67 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death11 June 1727He died on 11 June 1727 at age 67 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the age of 67) on Wednesday, June 11th, 1727 is not known-surviving in 1727 was difficult

 Died as the Ruler of the Duchy and Electorate of Brunswick-Luneburg (Hanover) in the Holy Roman Empire King of Great Britain and Ireland